 When running your own business, it is important to know whether you have a mobile friendly website design.

 In today’s world of mobile technology, it is more important than ever for your customers, both current and potential, to know where you are located, what your open hours are, and what you sell; and it is important for them to have this information at their fingertips.
-And with more and more internet searches being performed on mobile devices, business owners have to ensure their websites cater for these devices.
+And with more and more internet searches being performed on mobile devices, business owners have to ensure their websites cater to these devices.

 Often, you can quickly tell if a website doesn’t have a mobile-friendly design – the text is small, you have to scroll sideways to see all the information and the links are small and are difficult to click on.
 If you come across a website like this, you’d probably click back to your original search and look for another business’ website that is easier to use.

-One major reason why having a mobile friendly website design is important involves your Google rankings.
-Google recently changed its methods of ranking a website, and now having a mobile friendly website design can boost your Google rankings above a non-mobile friendly website when being searched on a mobile device.
+One major reason why having a mobile-friendly website design is important involves your Google rankings.
+Google recently changed its methods of ranking a website, and now having a mobile-friendly website design can boost your Google rankings above a non-mobile friendly website when being searched on a mobile device.
 Essentially this means that, when searching for your business on a mobile device, if your website design isn’t mobile friendly, you can be pushed down the rankings below your competitors’ websites.

-There are of course other reasons why a mobile friendly website design is important.
+There are of course other reasons why a mobile-friendly website design is important.
 These include readability; you don’t want your potential customers having to scroll and move their screen around all over the place just to get your information.

 You also don’t want images and text overlapping so that content is difficult to see clearly.
 In addition to this, if your potential customers can’t click on your links or easily click to other pages, they are likely to leave your website.

 How easy your website is to use is very important, so we’ve provided more information on this below.

 Is My Website Mobile-Friendly?